What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 Affordable and cost-efficient solution.
 Low upfront costs.
 Low maintenance for IT means lower cost over time and greater ROI.

-How Delta Constructors gained greater visibility and increased efficiency
+How the Rasmussen Group gained greater visibility and increased safety

 What features should you look for in a cloud NVR solution?